2025-11-04 Reference source : MOENV

 PFAS Public Health Taiwan Drinking Water Directive Taiwan Ministry of Environment MoENV

-The proposed amendments introduce PFAS as a regulated parameter for the first time in Taiwan’s surface water standards.
-Specifically, the combined limit for perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS), two of the most well-known PFAS is set at 50 ng/L, aligning with Taiwan’s existing drinking water quality standards.
-This inclusion aims to prevent PFAS contamination in water bodies from posing risks to human health and aquatic ecosystems.
+The proposed amendments set a combined concentration limit for of 50 ng/L for perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS), aligning with Taiwan’s existing drinking water quality standards.
+This inclusion aims to prevent PFAS contamination of water bodies and mitigate risks to human health and aquatic ecosystems.

-PFAS, often referred to as “forever chemicals,” are widely used in industrial and consumer applications such as non-stick coatings, firefighting foams, and water-repellent materials.
+PFAS, commonly referred to as “forever chemicals,” are widely used in industrial and consumer products such as non-stick cookware, firefighting foams, and water-repellent materials.
 Due to their extreme persistence, these substances do not easily break down in the environment and can accumulate in living organisms, leading to potential health risks including hormonal disruption, immune effects, and increased cancer risk.

-By incorporating PFAS limits into the surface water quality framework, Taiwan joins the growing number of countries tightening PFAS controls in response to international regulatory trends.
+By setting PFAS limits in the surface water quality framework, Taiwan joins the growing number of countries tightening PFAS controls in response to international regulatory trends.
 The move underscores MOENV’s commitment to align national standards with global environmental and public health priorities, following similar efforts seen in the EU, US, Japan, and South Korea.

-MOENV emphasized that this revision is part of a continuous, adaptive review of water quality standards to ensure relevance and scientific soundness.
+The MOENV emphasized that these revisions are part of a continuous, adaptive review of water quality standards to ensure relevance and scientific soundness.
 The updated standards will guide future management by both the central and local environmental authorities.

-Detailed amendment documents are available in the attached files and can be accessed from the Executive Yuan Gazette Online (http://gazette.nat.gov.tw/egFront/) three days after the announcement.
+The draft documents will be available through the Executive Yuan Gazette Online (http://gazette.nat.gov.tw/egFront/) three days after the announcement.

 Global Product Compliance (GPC) specializes in Global Regulatory Compliance Solutions across sectors